SamiPerttu/fundsp/README.md

 The pipe is a serial operator where components appear in *processing* order.
 Branch, stack, and arithmetic operators are parallel operators where components appear in *channel* order.

-Bus is a commutative operator where components may appear in any order.
+The bus is a commutative operator where components may appear in any order.
 The other operators are not commutative in general.

 All four are fully associative, and